-You can find some practical info about living and working and finding and applying for a job in Finland, here:
+You can find some practical info about living and working in Finland as well as finding and applying for a job:

 The population of Finland is approximately 5.5 million.
 The size of the country’s working age population will decrease in the years to come due to an increasing rate of retirement.
 At the same time, the number of immigrants is growing and people are staying at work longer.
 In 2018, the workforce consisted of just under 2.5 million workers.
 The average number of people unemployed in 2018 was approximately 200 000 and the unemployment rate was around 7.5%.